Poetry

 NOTHING TO SAY UNTIL NOW

-(Remembrances of a man about his boarding school days) There was nothing to say about it because who was to care?
-I wasn’t the most loveable of offspring nor one of the most talented, funniest or outstanding, no doubt just the sort of boy to be molested when others...
+There was nothing to say about it because who was to care?
+I wasn’t the most loveable of offspring nor one of the most talented, funniest or outstanding, no doubt just the sort of boy to be molested when others were sleeping, or at least pretending to.
+I...

 CAIRO TRAFFIC